cubeapm/sample_app_python_django_gunicorn/README.md

 alembic upgrade head
 ```

-Flask app will now be available at `http://localhost:8000`.
+Django app will now be available at `http://localhost:8000`.

 ## Contributing